Exhibition from September 15 to October 28, 2017

 As for the term “N-Bild”, the “N” firstly refers to the term “Nasaheim”, a utopian vision created by André Butzer, explained earlier in the text.
 André Butzer also explains that the “N’ is a sacred number, perhaps even a golden number or a letter which could help artists in the creative process as well as forging their own path through their pieces.
 ‘N’ follows its own rules and does not refer to any terrestrial measure”.
 Though, at first glance, the lines or shapes seem straight, André Butzer does not seek to create “perfectly” linear traces, as it would equate to reproducing geometrical units of measurement, in which he does not believe.
 Each piece is unique albeit the formal resemblances.
 Fore and backgrounds are abolished.
 According to him, “the artistic or pictorial geometry is entirely different to the geometry to which we refer to on a daily basis when speaking of architecture or design.
 Pictorial geometry is not imperfect, it is in itself superior to normal geometry, Pictorial geometry has a divine dimension, (…) it relates to the ‘N’; it represents a world where our terrestrial rules do not apply”.

 André Butzer was born in Stuttgart in 1973.
 He lives and works in Rangsdorf, near Berlin.
 From 1996 to 2000, he studied in Hamburg, at the Isotrop Academy.
 Several institutions have organized solo exhibitions of his work: the Bayerisches Armeemuseum in Ingolstadt (2016), Kunstverein Reutlingen (2015), The Art Contemporary Foundation in Weidingen (2014), the Kunstverein in Heppenheim (2012), the Art History Museum in Vienna (2011), the Kestnergesellschaft Hannover (2011), as well as the Kunsthalle Nürnberg (2009).
 André Butzer’s work has been exposed in many group shows: Abstract Painting Now! at the Kunsthalle in Krems (2017), Hope and Hazard : A Comedy of Eros at the Hall Art Foundation in the United States (2017), Sammlung Viehof : Internationale Kunst der Gegenwart in the Deichtorhallen in Hamburg (2016) or at the MOCA (Los Angeles) and at the Art Contemporary Museum in Nîmes (France).
+In 2018, he will be invited for a solo exhibition by the Museum of Contemporary Art IKOB in Belgium and at the Yoshii Foundation in Hokuto, Japan.
 His work has been acquired by numerous public collections, such as the Prada Foundation (Milan), the Goetz Collection (Munich), the Saatchi Collection (London), the University of Chicago (Chicago), the Museum of Old and New Art (Hobart, Tasmania), the Kunstmuseum in Stuttgart, the Rubell Collection (Miami), the Museum of Contemporary Art (Los Angeles), the Los Angeles County Museum of Art (Los Angeles), the Hammer Museum (Los Angeles), Hamburger Bahnhof, Museum für Gegenwart (Berlin), the Kupferstichkabinett Graphische Sammlung (Berlin), the Carré d ́art, Musée d ́art Contemporain, Nîmes, or the Phoenix Art Museum (Phoenix).